American Legislative Exchange Council: Organization

-Day-to-day operations are run from ALEC's Arlington, Virginia, office by an executive director and a staff of approximately 30.
-ALEC's bylaws specify that, "... full membership shall be open to persons dedicated to the preservation of individual liberty, basic American values and institutions, productive free enterprise, and limited representative government, who support the purposes of ALEC, and who serve, or formerly serve, as members of a state or territorial legislature, the United States Congress, or similar bodies outside the United States."
+Day-to-day operations are run from ALEC's Arlington County, Virginia, office by an executive director and a staff of approximately 30.
+ALEC's bylaws specify that "... full membership shall be open to persons dedicated to the preservation of individual liberty, basic American values and institutions, productive free enterprise, and limited representative government, who support the purposes of ALEC, and who serve, or formerly serve, as members of a state or territorial legislature, the United States Congress, or similar bodies outside the United States."

-ALEC also has a "Board of Scholars" that advises staff and members.
-The board is composed of Arthur Laffer, an economist who served on Ronald Reagan's Economic Policy Advisory Board; Victor Schwartz, chair of Public Policy at Shook, Hardy & Bacon; Richard Vedder, economics professor emeritus at Ohio University and adjunct scholar at the American Enterprise Institute; and Bob Williams, founder of the Evergreen Freedom Foundation.
+ALEC also has a Board of Scholars that advises staff and members.
+The board is composed of Arthur Laffer, an economist who served on Ronald Reagan's Economic Policy Advisory Board; Victor Schwartz, chair of Public Policy at Shook, Hardy & Bacon; Richard Vedder, economics professor emeritus at Ohio University and adjunct scholar at the American Enterprise Institute; and Rob Natelson, a constitutional scholar.

 ALEC also has ties to the State Policy Network (SPN), a national association of conservative and libertarian think-tanks.
 SPN is a member of ALEC, and ALEC is an associate member of the SPN.
 SPN encourages its members to join ALEC, and many members of SPN are also members of ALEC.
 Some of the think tanks in the SPN write model legislation, which then is introduced at ALEC private meetings.
 ALEC is "SPN's sister organisation" according to The Guardian.
+ALEC is also a member of the Atlas Network, a global organization of free-market think tanks.

-ALEC is registered as a charity in 37 states.
+As of 2012, ALEC is registered as a charity in 37 states.

-In 2003, Donald Ray Kennard, then a Louisiana state representative and ALEC national chairman, said, "We are a very, very conservative organization...
-We're just espousing what we really believe in."
-Craig Horn, a North Carolina state representative and ALEC member, said of ALEC in 2013, "It's a lightning rod organization because it has a decidedly conservative bent—there’s no doubt about it."